graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

-> - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+> - Any <span style="background-color: yellow">dead cell with exactly three live neighbours becomes a live cell</span>, as if by reproduction.
 > {: .default-ul }

 ~~~ java